 I really try to practice what I preach in my mission statement.
 Being inclusive isn't just about making a statement, or putting up a sticker.
 It's about the whole atmosphere and experience.
 When you come to our clinic.
 When you have your appointment.
 The intake forms ahead of time and your interactions with our staff.
 All of it is important to me.

-Here are some specific ways I work towards making my clinic a comfortable space for all bodies:
+Here are some specific ways I work towards making my clinic a comfortable space for everyone:

-- We ask your pronouns in our new patient paperwork, and while claims sent to insurance must be identified with legal names and pronouns, in our day-to-day work with patients we use the name and pronoun you tell us to.
+- We ask your pronouns in our new patient paperwork, and while claims sent to insurance must use the legal names and pronouns as associated with those plans, we use the names and pronouns patients tell us to in our day-to-day relationships with them.

-- Both clinics, including waiting room, treatment rooms, and restrooms are accessible for any mobility device.
-Please note that my Salem office is on the 2nd floor of a professional office building so please make use of the elevator right in front of our suite door.
+- Both clinics (including waiting room, treatment rooms, and restrooms) are accessible for any mobility device.
+Please note that my Salem office is on the 2nd floor of a professional office building so please make use of the elevator right in front of our suite.

-- My Portland office has a very efficient floor plan, which means that some treatment rooms may be a bit snug if there are family members, caregivers or other aids in attendance during your visit.
-If you would like to move to a larger room, please do not hesitate to ask, that option is nearly always available.
+- My Portland office has a very efficient floor plan, which means that some treatment rooms may be a bit snug if there are family members, caregivers or others in attendance during your visit.
+If you would like to move to a larger room, please do not hesitate to ask.

-- I am not a doctor who takes her patients weights all the time.
+- I am not a doctor who takes her patients' weights all the time.
 My Portland office tends to collect weight at the first visit (and medical staff may ask your height and weight when collecting your blood pressure at follow-up visits).
 You can decline being weighed and disclosing your weight whenever you wish.
-While taking your weight may be medically necessary for some specific medical reasons and concerns, we are not in the practice of taking it on all patients routinely without reason.
+While taking your weight may be medically necessary for some specific medical reasons and concerns, we are not in the habit of weighing all our patients at every visit.
+It's just not medically necessary to do that.
+And I recognize that it is harmful for many patients.

 - I do not use weight or BMI to influence what sort of care, recommendations, referrals, or treatment options I provide patients.
 Every patients' concerns are equally valuable to me.
-I do not tell some to, "eat less and exercise more" based on a BMI and provide different treatment recommendations to patients with different body sizes.
+I do not tell some to, "eat less and exercise more" based on a BMI nor provide different treatment recommendations to patients because they have different body sizes.

 - Your health conditions will be taken seriously.
 I will do my best to thoroughly investigate your concerns.
 I will not write off your concerns with patronizing and discriminatory language such as, "it's just your age," "well that sounds normal," "well, what did you expect after having children," "well you're just getting older," and, "well you need to lose some weight."